Karl I, Prince of Liechtenstein

 Holy Roman Emperor Matthias; Credit – Wikipedia

-Besides being the elected Holy Roman Emperor, Rudolf also held the traditional Habsburg territories as King of Bohemia, King of Hungary, King of Croatia, Archduke of Austria, and Margrave of Moravia.
+Besides being the elected Holy Roman Emperor, Rudolf held the traditional Habsburg territories as King of Bohemia, King of Hungary, King of Croatia, Archduke of Austria, and Margrave of Moravia.
 A power struggle developed between the childless Rudolf and his heir and brother Matthias.
 In April 1608, Matthias besieged the city of Prague and forced his brother Rudolf to negotiate and sign a peace treaty.
 This resulted in the redistribution of power.
 Rudolf kept Bohemia, Silesia, and Lusatia while Matthias received Hungary, Austria, and Moravia.
 Karl of Liechtenstein had supported Matthias in the power struggle.
 On December 20, 1608, Matthias raised Karl from Baron of Liechtenstein to Fürst of Liechtenstein (Prince), a reigning sovereign ruler or monarch.
 (Non-reigning descendants of a Fürst are referred to in German as Prinz (prince) or Prinzessin (princess.)
 Matthias was elected Holy Roman Emperor upon Rudolf’s death in 1612 and reigned until he died in 1619.
 In 1614, Holy Roman Emperor Matthias gave Karl another reward, the Duchy of Troppau in Silesia.

 The Battle of White Mountain by Peter Snayers; Credit – Wikipedia

 In November 1620, Karl and his brother Maximilian took lead roles in the imperial victory at the Battle of White Mountain near Prague during the Thirty Years War.
 In 1622, Karl was appointed governor and then Viceroy of the Kingdom of Bohemia.
 In the same year, Karl was the first member of the family to receive the Order of the Golden Fleece, a Catholic order of chivalry founded in 1430 by Philip the Good, Duke of Burgundy, to celebrate his marriage to Isabella of Portugal.
-The Order of the Golden Fleece still exists today with King Felipe VI of Spain as Grand Master of the Spanish branch and Karl von Habsburg, the Head of the House of Habsburg-Lorraine, as the Grand Master of the Austrian branch.
+The Order of the Golden Fleece still exists today with King Felipe VI of Spain as the Grand Master of the Spanish branch and Karl von Habsburg, the Head of the House of Habsburg-Lorraine, as the Grand Master of the Austrian branch.
 Being Catholic is no longer a requirement to become a member of the Spanish branch.
 Hans-Adam II, the current Prince of Liechtenstein, is a member of the Austria branch of the Order of the Golden Fleece.

 Karl’s younger brother Maximilian of Liechtenstein and his wife founded a Pauline monastery and had the Church of the Nativity of the Virgin Mary built on the monastery grounds in the village of Vranov, then in Moravia, now in the Czech Republic.
 A crypt in the church served as the burial site for members of the House of Liechtenstein.
 When more room was needed for burials another crypt was built and the church then had the Old Crypt and the New Crypt.